 All in all, Banyan Botanicals is a better choice for an oil pulling mouthwash unless you’re specifically looking for something included in this formula.

-Ingredients (Super Mint): MCT Coconut Oil (Cocos Nucifera), Sesame Oil (Sesamum Indicum).
+Super Mint: MCT Coconut Oil (Cocos Nucifera), Sesame Oil (Sesamum Indicum).
 Sea Buckthorn (Hippophae Rhamnoides) Essential Oils of: Proprietary Blend of Mint Oils, Clove (Syzgium Aromaticum), Tea Tree (Leptospermum Petersonii), Tumeric (Curcuma Longa).
 Stevia Extract (Stevia Rebaudiana), Natural Menthol and Rosemary Extract (Rosmarinus Officinalis)

 If you’re looking for an aesthetically pleasing, mostly natural mouthwash that is alcohol-free and screams luxury, Aesop has you covered.
 Their minimalist, brown glass medicine bottle design looks great and it has a pleasing cinnamon flavor profile, with aniseed, clove, and spearmint too.
 Aesop Mouthwash is made in Australia and is paraben-free and vegan-friendly.